whitfin/cachex/docs/custom-commands.md

 As of `v2.0.0` Cachex allows custom commands to be attached to a cache in order to simplify common logic without having to channel all of your cache calls through a specific block of code or a specific module.
 Cache commands are provided in order to make it easier to extend Cachex with operations or verbiage specific to your application logic, rather than bloating Cachex itself with commands which are only needed for infrequent use cases.

 Commands operate in such a way that they're marginally quicker than hand-writing your own wrapper functions, but only very slightly.
-As a rule of thumb you should aim to set only general actions as commands on a cache, whilst keeping extremely custom actions outside of the cache.
+As a rule of thumb you should aim to set only general actions as commands on a cache, whilst keeping very specific actions outside of the cache.
 It's possible that in future Cachex may ship with some built-in commands for very common functionality.

 ## Defining Commands